james-fry/home-assistant-mdi/README.md

 - Click on the MDI icon on HA panel to open the index
 - Browse to find an appropriate icon for your sensor/device/room etc
 - Click the icon or mdi:name to copy the icon name (with mdi: prefix) ready to paste into config yaml etc

+## To Do

+- Fully list weather icons
+- Fully list battery icons